 Pick up any body building magazine and you’re sure to see big glossy ads featuring hulked out beasts telling you that you need to buy their favorite brand of amino acids.
-But, just what are amino acids and should you care?
+But, just what are amino acids, what are the benefits of amino acids and should you care?
 Let’s start by explaining exactly what amino acids are and what they do inside the body.
 Amino acids are the organic compounds that form together in chains to create protein inside the body.
 Thus, amino acids are basically the building blocks of protein.
 Proteins, and therefore amino acids, play many important roles inside the body.
 The most important role, as far as jiu-jitsu and performance is concerned, is protein synthesis.
 Protein synthesis is necessary for recovery between workouts, increasing muscle mass, strength, power, and endurance.
 It also prevents loss of muscle mass, strength, power, and endurance during weight cutting.
 For this reason it is critical for us to stimulate protein synthesis as much as possible.
 Without amino acids, protein synthesis would be impossible inside the body.

 Essential Amino Acids vs BCAAs

 There are 22 amino acids found inside the human body, 9 of which are considered “essential.”
 They’re essential because they’re the 9 amino acids in which the body cannot synthesize on its own, and therefore, we must get them through our diet.
 Essential amino acids, especially leucine, are thought to be the most important amino acids for stimulating protein synthesis.
 Research has shown that by ingesting essential amino acids, we can increase blood plasma levels of essential amino acids.
 The elevated plasma levels will then lead to enhanced delivery of these amino acids to skeletal muscle, thus stimulating muscle building and recovery.